8

 Health Insurance

-All students are required to show proof of personal health insurance upon admission to the OTD program.
+All students are required to provide evidence of personal health insurance upon admission to the OTD program.
 This insurance will be needed for coverage of laboratory testing and medications (if necessary) in the event of an exposure incident.
-Additionally, health insurance may be required for particular fieldwork placements.
-It is up to each student to verify whether or not their insurance is effective in the state of Alabama or state where their fieldwork occurs.
+Additionally, health insurance may be required as a site-specific requirement for fieldwork placements.
+It is the responsibility of the student to maintain health insurance coverage (i.e. - active status) throughout the program of study.

 Immunization Requirements

-Immunization records must be submitted upon being admitted to the program and prior to orientation.
-All vaccine/immunization records must include full dates i.e. month/day/year and health care providers’ signatures.
+Immunization records must be submitted upon being admitted to the program prior to orientation.
+All vaccine/immunization records must include full date details (i.e., month/day/year) and the health care providers’ signatures.
 Health care provider initials may be considered sufficient if the document is on the letterhead (including the name and address of the practice) of a health care provider.
 School records which merely reflect dates of administration will NOT be accepted.
 Immunization records submitted without thorough documentation such as date received, lot #, expiration date, etc., may not be accepted at clinical sites, and student will be required to repeat vaccines or obtain titers in lieu of vaccines if applicable.

 Proof of the following immunizations is required prior to any clinical participation:

-☐ Tuberculin Skin Test (within the past year and again annually while participating in program)
+- Tuberculin Skin Test or chest X-ray as indicated (within the past year and again annually while participating in program)

-The following immunizations are recommended by the college, but may be required by clinical sites:
+The following immunizations are recommended by the college, but may be required by clinical sites as a site-specific requirement:

-*** Please note than any tit results that are negative may require a repeat of vaccine doses and additional titer screening.
+*** Please note than any titer results that are negative may require a repeat of vaccine doses and additional titer screening.

 Application Enhancements